 Please refer to the British Cardiovascular Society website for information on the knowledge based assessment in Cardiology (known as the EEGC).

-The 2010 curriculum has been amended and the changes were approved by the GMC on 6 November.
-For information on the amendments, implementation and guidance on workplace based assessment, please see the forms and guidance section below.
+The 2010 curriculum has been amended and changes were approved by the GMC in November 2015 and September 2016.
+Guidance on implementation of the curriculum amendments is provided in the forms and guidance section below.

 Previous versions of the curriculum are no longer available online but copies can be requested from firstname.lastname@example.org.

 The ARCP decision aid for each specialty defines the targets that have to be achieved for a satisfactory ARCP outcome at the end of each training year.
-The ARCP decision aid has been revised to reflect the 2015 amendments to the 2010 curriculum.
-The version below replaces all previous versions from November 2015.
+The ARCP decision aid has been revised to reflect the 2016 and 2015 amendments to the 2010 curriculum.
+The version below replaces all previous versions from November 2016.

-The document below provides guidance on the 2015 amendments to the 2010 curriculum.
+The document below provides guidance on the 2016 amendments to the 2010 curriculum.
 Guidance on the 2015 changes is also provided for reference.

 Adult Congenital Heart Disease (ACHD) Checklist

 The following checklist should be used to confirm completion of core training in ACHD.
 Trainees should upload the signed document to their personal library on the eportfolio.

 Dual CCT training in Cardiology and General Internal Medicine (GIM)

 Guidance on indicative training time for dual training programmes.